retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     graph = PGraph(stream)

 As you see, :py:meth:`PGraph<retentioneering.graph.p_graph.PGraph>` constructor requires an instance of Eventstream.
 The graph's root is associated with the initial state of the eventstream which will be changed according to the graph logic.

 Creating a single node
 ~~~~~~~~~~~~~~~~~~~~~~

-:py:meth:`EventsNode <retentioneering.graph.nodes.EventsNode>` is a basic class for a preprocessing graph node representation.
-As we mentioned earlier, each node is associated with a particular :doc:`data processor <../api/preprocessing_api>` (merging node is an exception).
-Let's create for example a node for :py:meth:`GroupEvents <retentioneering.data_processors_lib.group_events.GroupEvents>` (``node2``).
+:py:meth:`EventsNode <retentioneering.graph.nodes.EventsNode>` is a basic class for
+preprocessing graph node representation.
+As we mentioned earlier, each node
+is associated with a particular :doc:`data processor <../api/preprocessing_api>`
+(merging node is an exception).
+As an example, let's create a
+:py:meth:`GroupEvents <retentioneering.data_processors_lib.group_events.GroupEvents>`
+node (``node2``).

 .. code-block:: python